 LED Meaning 1 PWR Lit when power is ON.
 2 sys Lit when the system is ready.
-3 - 6 LAN Port 1X-4X (RJ-45 connector) Lit when connected to an Ethernet device.
+3 - 6 LAN Port 1X - 4X (RJ-45 connector) Lit when connected to an Ethernet device.
 Green for 100Mbps; Orange for 10Mbps.
 Blinking when data is Transmitted / Received.
-8 WLAN (Wireless router only) Lit green when the wireless connection is established.
+7 WLAN (Wireless Router only) Lit green when the wireless connection is established.
 Flashes when sending/receiving data.
-9 Phone (RJ-11 connector) Lit green when the phone is off-hook.
-10 LINE Lit when the inbound and outbound calls transmitted through PSTN.
-11 VoIP Port (RJ-11 connector) Lit when SIP registration is OK.
-12 ADSL Lit when successfully connected to an ADSL DSLAM ("linesync").
-13 PPP / MAIL Lit steady when there is a PPPoA / PPPoE connection.
-Lit and flashed periodically when there is email in the Inbox.
+8 - 9 Phone 1X - 2X (RJ-11 connector) Lit green when the phone is off-hook.
+10 LINE (Router with LINE port only) Lit when the inbound and outbound calls transmitted through PSTN.
+12 VoIP Port 1X - 2X (RJ-11 connector) Lit when the SIP Registration is OK.
+Green for Phone 1; Orange for Phone 2.
+Note: Orange also referring to when both Phone 1 and 2 are registered OK at the same time.
+13 ADSL/PPP Lit Green when successfully connected to an ADSL DSLAM, ("line synch").
+Lit Orange when there is a PPPoA / PPPoE connection.